 Seven years later I am older, weigh a little more and still have back restrictions.
 But my back has stabilized.
 For a long time I considered belly dancing to be way beyond my ability and too risky for an “out of condition”, woman in her 60’s!

 I was afraid I would permanently damage myself if I did some of the fast dancing.
-So I let dancing this pleasure pass me by for a long time until recently.
+So I’ve let dancing this pleasure pass me by for a long time.

 After treatments by a chiropractor and improvement in my condition, I asked my doctor about resuming belly dancing.
 She encouraged me to try it by going slow in my practice and not doing anything that causes a sharp pain or a return of the sciatica.
-So I discovered a weekly class with an experienced belly dancer and have learned two routines.
+Two years ago I discovered a weekly class with an experienced belly dancer and learned two routines.

-I think the exercise has helped me lose some weight and I feel great.
-I walk and hold myself proudly and I feel proud too.
+I think the exercise has helped me lose some weight and I felt great.
+Years later I still walk and hold myself proudly and I feel proud too.
 Also I started working on my own fancy costume from a sari I bought over 7 years ago which I never got to use.
 I will write another post about this when I finish it!

 So if you are looking for a fun, energetic, beautiful, challenging, entertaining exercise to do alone or with others, for yourself, your spouse or for money, Belly Dancing is the one I would pick again….if I were much, younger and had a good back again.
 Oh, and men can belly dance too!